These Oven Baked Ribs are the BEST, hands down! They cook low and slow, until the meat is so tender that teeth are totally optional.

 The first step many people undertake is to remove the whitish membrane on the underside of the ribs.

-Having tried both ways, we have found this to be an unneseccary step, which doesn’t impact the quality of the end product.
+Having tried both ways, I have found this to be an unnecessary step, which doesn’t impact the quality of the end product.
 If you wish to do it, feel free.

-Before baking, you want to give the ribs some seasoning.
+Before baking, I always make sure to season them.
 This allows the flavors to seep into the meat during the long cooking duration.
-If nothing else, use some salt and pepper, but we have included a simple dry rub that we use in the recipe card.
+If nothing else, use some salt and pepper, but I have included a simple dry rub that I use in the recipe card.

-If you are using a sheet pan, it will probably be large enough to wrap the entire rack of ribs in one piece.
-If using a baking dish, or a smaller sized baking sheet, you may have to cut the ribs onto 3-4 bone sections.
+If I’m using a sheet pan, it’s usually large enough to wrap the entire rack of ribs in one piece.
+However, if I’m using a smaller baking dish or sheet, I cut the ribs into 3-4 bone sections to fit.

-The foil should loosely tent the ribs, but be tighly sealed enough to prevent much moisture loss.
+I make sure the foil loosely tents the ribs, but I also tightly seal it to prevent too much moisture loss.

-How Long to Bake Ribs in the Oven, and at What Temperature?
+How Long to Bake Them at What Temperature?

 As ovens do vary, check the ribs to make sure they are tender.
 It’s better to wait and let your appetite grow for a bit than chew on tough ribs.

-Towards the last 15 minutes of cooking, remove the foil cover, and slather with BBQ sauce.
+Towards the last 15 minutes of cooking, I remove the foil cover, and slather them with BBQ sauce.

-If desired, broil for a few minutes at the end to caramelize the sauce.
+I also like to broil them for a few minutes at the end to caramelize the sauce.

-What is the Best BBQ Sauce for Ribs
+What is the Best BBQ Sauce to Use?

 For a ton of different options, you can check out our post on the best Side Dishes for Ribs.